 Genesis 18:1-10; Colossians 1:24-28; Luke 10:38-42

-In today’s readings the theme that comes to my mind is that of hospitality, hospitality in the sense of personal presence, an openness of heart that allows guests into the home of our hearts and souls.
+In today’s readings the theme that comes to my mind is that of hospitality, hospitality in the sense of personal presence, an openness of heart that allows guests into the inner home of our hearts and souls.
 In my years of pastoring souls I have come to recognize that the way we treat others is the way we treat God and the way we treat God is the way we treat others.
-The Gospel account of Martha and Mary and the Old Testament account of Abraham meeting God in his three guests give us an occasion to examine the notion of personal presence to others, and our personal presence to God in Christ.
+The Gospel account of Martha and Mary along with the Old Testament account of Abraham meeting God in his three guests give us an occasion to examine the notion of personal presence to others, and our personal presence to God in Jesus Christ.

 Abraham, as you may remember, felt that God was absent from him.
-After Abraham’s initial experience with God we find him today in his old age.
-Unable in her younger years to have a child, Sarah in her old age was now obviously sterile.
+After Abraham’s initial experience with God we find him in today’s first reading in his old age.
+Unable in her younger years to have a child, Sarah now in her old age was obviously sterile.
 Yet Abraham was constantly aware of God’s promise that he would be the father of a nation of people dedicated to God, a nation as numerous as grains of sand along the shores of the world’s oceans.
 Abraham was also painfully aware that God’s promise was hardly able to be fulfilled, he and his wife Sarah in their old age now being unable to have children.
 For Abraham, God did not seem to be present.
 How could God’s promise of numerous children possibly be fulfilled?

-The remarkable thing about Abraham was the fact that, in spite of the apparent failure of God to respond to him, in spite of all of the catastrophes and misfortunes he and Sarah had met, in spite of all of the sufferings they had endured, Abraham was still actively searching for the presence of God in his life.
+The remarkable thing about Abraham was the fact that, in spite of the seeming failure of God to respond to him, in spite of all of the catastrophes and misfortunes he and Sarah had met, in spite of all of the sufferings they had endured, Abraham was still actively searching for the presence of God in his life.
 He had not given up.
 He had not been defeated by apparent failure.
 He was still a pilgrim and a disciple of God.
-His mind still searched the events of his life for traces of the finger of God writing on the shifting sands of his history.
+His mind still searched the events of his life for traces of the finger of God writing on the shifting sands of his life’s history.
 His eyes and his soul were still waiting for the hand of the Lord to give an indication of the presence of God.
 It was because of this persisting faith that Abraham in his hospitality was able to perceive the presence of God in the three strange men who suddenly appeared in his life.
 Christians are able to see in them a veiled foreshadowing of the Trinitarian God, the God who said let us make man in our image and likeness, and also a veiled foreshadowing of the three Wise Men from the East who point to the presence of God in our lives.

 Presence is a quality of soul, a character trait, a habit of mental alertness, an openness of mind that allows us to integrate our lives and our very selves into the lives and selves of others.
 It is a prerequisite for intimacy and it is an essential characteristic of discipleship.
 It is this that Mary chose and that Martha did not understand.
 Presence means making space for an other in your soul, for the person and spirit of another to be whom they really are for you to admire, respect, and for you to receive with hospitality.
 This demands the active awareness and the mental and spiritual attention of the disciple, the host, the student, or the friend.